 |maxDepth||Maximum number of directory levels to visit (default:

 Learn more about the glob patterns syntax at this link.

 Channel.fromPath channel factory to create a channel emitting all files with the suffix

 data/ggal/ directory and any subdirectory, in addition to hidden files.
 Then print the file names.

-fromFilePairs method creates a channel emitting the file pairs matching a glob pattern provided by the user.
+fromFilePairs channel factory creates a channel emitting the file pairs matching a glob pattern provided by the user.
 The matching files are emitted as tuples, in which the first element is the grouping key of the matching pair and the second element is the list of files (sorted in lexicographical order).